cloudify-cosmo/getcloudify.org/guide/3.1/guide-blueprint.md

 {%endhighlight%}

 Finally we need to add the mongod relationships.
-This node has only one relationship - it is contained in the mongod_host node (In reality it is not in this deployment as the host is a mock)
+This node has only one relationship - it is contained in the hosting_vm node

 {%highlight yaml%}
 - name: mongod